-To run the examples and read the source code of these examples, clone the following GitHub repository: https: //github.com/MicroEJ/ExampleJava-MWT.
-You can then import the multiple projects into your workspace to see the source of each example and to run it on Simulator or on your board.
+To get the source code of these examples, clone the following GitHub repository: https://github.com/MicroEJ/ ExampleJava-MWT.

+The repository contains several projects (one project for each example).
+You can import the projects in MicroEJ SDK to browse the source code and run the examples.